Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Details of Benchmark LoRA Collection

 \item \textbf{CustomConcept101:} We used a popular dataset~\cite{kumari2023multi} CustomConcept101 that includes several diverse objects such as \textit{plushie bunny}, \textit{flower}, and \textit{chair}.
 All 101 concepts are utilized. \end{itemize}

 Leveraging the datasets above, we trained LoRAs to represent each concept, totaling to 131 LoRA models.
 For every competitor, the base stable diffusion model cited in the relevant paper is used.
 For instance, ZipLoRA~\cite{shah2023ziplora} employs SDXL, while MixOfShow~\cite{gu2023mix} utilizes EDLoRA alongside SDv1.5.
-Similarly, our method uses SDv1.5.
+Similarly, our method uses SDv1.5. {Note that while the majority of our concepts are derived from CustomConcept101 dataset, the contribution of our benchmark LoRA collection is the 131 LoRA models and additional 200 text prompts.}